ContinuIX/ContinuIX-1/README.md

 ### WP3 \- Simulations based on perturbed inputs

-\~100 simulations for each of the glaciers with induced noise on various spatial scales
+13 simulations for each of the glaciers with induced noise on various spatial scales

-* 2 levels for ice thickness
+* for ice thickness
-* 2 levels for velocity
+* for velocity
 * reduced spatial resolution

 Motivation: